Graph-COM/Benchmark_for_DGRL_in_Hardwares/docs/source/index.rst

 .. image:: fig/toolbox.png

 DGRL-Hardware is a toolbox for benchmarking **directed graph representation learning (DGRL)** methods.
-The DGRL methods can serve as surrogate models to give fast and cheap predictions for labels on directed graphs.
-The toolbox takes hardware design problems as examples, where hardware circuits can be formulated as directed graphs, and traditional simulations to access the properties of hardwares may take considerable time (hours or days).
-Specifically, the toolbox consists with 5 hardware designing datasets for evaluation, and users may also customize new datasets for DGRL evaluation, not limited to hardware designing tasks.

-The toolbox involves DGRL method selection/customization, which implements 21 methods covering state-of-the-art methods for directed graphs including spectral methods, spatial methods and graph transformers, and provides the interface to design new methods.
+Directed graph representation learning (DGRL) can be applied in various fields, such as enhancing social network analysis, improving recommendation systems by capturing the directional interactions between users and items, and assessing the properties of hardware designs via their directed graph representations (e.g. circuit netlists, control and data flow graphs or computational graphs).
+DGRL-Hardware toolbox provides the implementation of spectral GNN, spatial GNN, graph transformers (GT) combined with advanced graph ML techniques (e.g. message passing direction and positional encoding), and takes the hardware design problems as examples to benchmark DGRL methods.
+It consists of five datasets along with 13 tasks from the hardware design loop for evaluation, and users may also customize new datasets for DGRL evaluation or create new methods to evaluate on the datasets, not limited to hardware designing tasks.
 The toolbox also offers hyper-parameter auto-tuning and evaluation pipelines.

 DGRL-hardware is built based on `Pytorch 2.0 <https://pytorch.org/get-started/pytorch-2.0/>`_, `PyTorch Geometric <https://pytorch-geometric.readthedocs.io>`_, `PyTorch Geometric Signed and Directed <https://pytorch-geometric-signed-directed.readthedocs.io>`_, `RAY Tune <https://docs.ray.io/en/latest/tune/index.html>`_ .